 From phone bills to software to travel, every company has operating costs to manage.
+But which of these are allowable expenses that can be claimed by a limited company?

 Limited business owners can claim tax relief on these overheads through business expenses.
 This allows your organisation to be more tax efficient, cutting down your Corporation Tax Payment and profit.